ShubhamJ2001/YelpCamp-Finding-Campgrounds/README.md

 # YelpCamp-Finding-Campgrounds
 YelpCamp is a full stack web application which provides users to find camprounds and camp places around the country.
-It is full packed with features like describing locations precisely on a dedicated map, login, reviews, comments feautres.
+It is full packed with features like describing locations precisely on a dedicated map, login, reviews,updating,deleting and comments.